• Cake

 I’d love to see what you create with your rainbow color palette!
 Leave a comment below letting me know about your project or feel free to tag @sugarandsparrowco on Instagram to show me.
 I love to see what you create!

-By: Whitney · In: Cake Basics, Featured, Tutorials · Tagged: americolor, buttercream color mixing, cake basics, color mixing, color palettes, color theory, primary colors, rainbow buttercream, rainbow cake, rainbow frosting, secondary colors, tertiary colors, wilton color right
+By: Whitney · In: Featured, Tutorials · Tagged: americolor, buttercream color mixing, cake basics, color mixing, color palettes, color theory, primary colors, rainbow buttercream, rainbow cake, rainbow frosting, secondary colors, tertiary colors, wilton color right

 you’ll also love